JAlcocerT/JAlcocerT/content/docs/Dev/web-astro-ssg.md

   open: false
 ---

+Looking for creating cool and responsive web designs?

+Astro can get you there very quickly.

 {{< callout type="info" >}}
 New to SSGs and ASTRO?
 See the [**101 Astro** Guide](https://jalcocert.github.io/JAlcocerT/using-astro-as-website/)
 {{< /callout >}}